 Watch me repotting my Monstera for more tips:

 It’s simple.
 Water your Monstera well after the repotting/transplanting.
-I then put mine back in its bright spot in the living room where it had been growing by the sliding glass doors.
+I put mine back in its bright spot in the living room where it had been growing by the sliding glass doors.

 You don’t want to let the soil completely dry out while the plant is settling in.
 How often you’ll water yours depends on these factors: the mix, the size of the pot, and the conditions it’s growing in.